bioinfo-chru-strasbourg/howard/docs/help.md

-Annotation with databases files, or with tools, as a list of files in Parquet, VCF, BED, or keywords (e.g. '/path/to/file.parquet,bcftools:file2.vcf.gz,annovar:refGene,snpeff').
+Annotation with databases files, or with tools, as a list of files in Parquet, VCF, BED, or keywords (e.g. 'file.parquet,bcftools:file2.vcf.gz,annovar:refGene,snpeff').
-For a Parquet/VCF/BED file, use file paths
+- For a Parquet/VCF/BED, use file paths
- (e.g. '/path/to/file.parquet', 'file1.parquet,file2.vcf.gz').
+ (e.g. 'file1.parquet,file2.vcf.gz').
-For BCFTools anotation, use keyword 'bcftools' with file paths (e.g. 'bcftools:/path/to/file.vcf.gz:/path/to/file.bed.gz').
+- For BCFTools annotation, use keyword 'bcftools' with file paths (e.g. 'bcftools:file.vcf.gz:file.bed.gz').
-For Annovar annotation, use keyword 'annovar' with annovar code (e.g. 'annovar:refGene', 'annovar:cosmic70').
+- For Annovar annotation, use keyword 'annovar' with annovar code (e.g. 'annovar:refGene', 'annovar:cosmic70').
-For snpeff annotation, use keyword 'snpeff'.
+- For snpeff annotation, use keyword 'snpeff'.
-For Exomiser annotation, use keyword 'exomiser' with options as key=value (e.g. 'exomiser:preset=exome:transcript_source=refseq').
+- For Exomiser annotation, use keyword 'exomiser' with options as key=value (e.g. 'exomiser:preset=exome:transcript_source=refseq').
-For add all availalbe databases files, use 'ALL' keyword, with filters on type and release
+- For add all availalbe databases files, use 'ALL' keyword, with filters on type and release
  (e.g. 'ALL', 'ALL:parquet:current', 'ALL:parquet,vcf:current,devel').